alexanderrich/exploration_consumption/doc/journal/paper.md

 order to explore $B$ will depend on how much it values the future.
 Figure
 @fig:discounting shows the effects of various patterns of discounting on the expected rewards over a sequence of five choices.
-The left column shows the case of exponential discounting.
+The left column shows the case of exponential discounting with $\delta=.9$.
 The top graph shows the exponential discounting curve, with dots indicating the time and weight of each of the five choices.
 The bottom graph shows the change in expected reward at each choice that is caused by selecting action $B$ rather than $A$ at the *first* choice.
 (This analysis